 Our researchers built a proof-of-concept desalinator for rural households in Lodwar, Turkana (north west Kenya).
 The device could be made using local skills and readily available components, hence "appropriable" by rural communities.
 It was tested in December 2018, achieving an initial production rate > 1litre / hour of desalinated water.

 We have been developing an affordable and technologically appropriate thermal solar desalination device, easily constructed in Kenya, or other developing countries.
-It can run without power from the grid, and it can be "appropriable" by rural households or small communities.
-We aim to create a Kenyan not-for-profit entity to lead a Product Development and Cost Reduction programme to increase yields, optimise the fabrication process and create a market-ready product.
+It can run without power from the grid, and it can be used by rural households or small communities.
+We aim to create a Kenyan not-for-profit entity to lead a product development and cost reduction programme to increase yields, optimise the fabrication process and create a market-ready product.

-Many Kenyans' nutrition, health, and livelihood depend on the available scarce freshwater, especially in the arid North, where boreholes supply most of the water but elsewhere too.
+Many Kenyans' nutrition, health, and livelihood depend on scarce freshwater - especially in the arid North, where boreholes supply most of the water - but elsewhere too.
 This groundwater is often saline, an issue for human consumption, affecting plant growth and livestock health.
-In addition, a relatively high proportion of boreholes supply water may have excess fluoride beyond the 1.5 ppm limit specified by WHO.
+In addition, a relatively high proportion of boreholes supply water may have excess fluoride beyond the 1.5 ppn (parts per million) limit specified by the World Health Organisation.

 In addition, the device has the following distinctive features, which differentiate it from other currently available designs:

-3) Relatively "low tech", though it may incorporate reliable, ready-made components which can be cheaply procured.
+- Relatively "low tech", though it may incorporate reliable, ready-made components which can be cheaply procured.

-- Solar concentration for sterilising water where salinity is not an issue (not requiring evaporation and condensation, just heating the water and holding it at a high temperature for long enough for sterilisation.
+- Solar concentration for sterilising water where salinity is not an issue (not requiring evaporation and condensation, just heating the water and holding it at a high temperature for long enough for sterilisation).